-To the best of the knowledge of the Directors and Executive Officers of the Company, there are no persons who, as of the date of this document, are the direct or indirect beneficial owners of, or exercise control or direction over 10% or more of the outstanding Newcrest ordinary shares.
+To the best of the knowledge of the Directors and Executive Officers of the Company, as at November 30, 2022, Blackrock Group and its associates (as that term is defined in the Australian Corporations Act) held approximately 10.82% of the outstanding Newcrest ordinary shares.
+To the best of the knowledge of the Directors and Executive Officers of the Company, there are no other persons who, as of the date of this document, are the direct or indirect beneficial owners of, or exercise control or direction over 10% or more of the outstanding Newcrest ordinary shares.